smitthbrian/BioBot/README.md

 - **AWS:** DynamoDB, Lambda, SES, S3, Cognito
 - **GCP:** Forms, Cloud Functions
 - **Drupal:** Test and dummy site integration
-- **Microsoft 365:** Legacy MVP version
+- **Microsoft 365:** Legacy MVP version using PowerAutomate, Forms, etc.

 ## What's in this repo
-- `docs/project_overview.md` — Detailed case study of the project phases, pivots, and technical architecture.
+- `ProjectOverview.md` — Detailed case study of the project phases, pivots, and technical architecture.
-- `docs/lessons_learned.md` — Key takeaways from the project.
+- `LessonsLearned.md` — Key takeaways from the project.
 - `SECURITY.md` — Sanitization and privacy statement.

 > No client data, production code, or sensitive credentials are included in this repository.